mohanmca/cassandra_playground/README.md

     (Check-and-set)
 -   LWT is based on Paxos algorithm (and it is better than two-phase commit)

-## Consistencey levels

--   Strong consistency (sequential consistency)
-    -   "Rather than dealing with the uncertainty of the correctness of an answer, the data is made unavailable until it is absolutely certain that it is correct."
--   Casual consistency (Happens before)
--   Eventual consisteny (matter of milli-seconds)

-## Strong consistency in Cassandra

--   R + W > RF = strong consistency
--   In this equation, R, W, and RF are the read replica count, the write replica count, and the replication factor, respectively;

 ## Row-Oriented (Wide column store)